HenryC-3/dendron-vault-doc-vscode/notes/vs.1.7.api.extension-guides.web-extensions.md

 * Importing or requiring other modules is not supported. `importScripts` is not available as well.
 As a consequence, the code must be packaged to a single file.
 * The [[vs.1.7.api.references.vscode-api]] can be loaded via the pattern `require('vscode')`.
 This will work because there is a shim for `require`, but this shim cannot be used to load additional extension files or additional node modules.
 It only works with `require('vscode')`.
 * Node.js globals and libraries such as `process`, `os`, `setImmediate`, `path`, `util`, `url` are not available at runtime.
 They can, however, be added with tools like webpack.
-The [[vs.1.7.#webpack-configuration]] section explains how this is done.
+The [webpack-configuration](#webpack-configuration) section explains how this is done.
 * The opened workspace or folder is on a virtual file system.
 Access to workspace files needs to go through the VS Code [[vs.1.7.api.references.vscode-api#FileSystem]] API accessible at `vscode.workspace.fs`.
 * [[vs.1.7.api.references.vscode-api#ExtensionContext]] locations (`ExtensionContext.extensionUri`) and  storage locations (`ExtensionContext.storageUri`, `globalStorageUri`) are also on a virtual file system and need to go through `vscode.workspace.fs`.
 * For accessing web resources, the [Fetch](https://developer.mozilla.org/docs/Web/API/Fetch_API) API must be used.
 Accessed resources need to support [Cross-Origin Resource Sharing](https://developer.mozilla.org/docs/Web/HTTP/CORS) (CORS)
 * Creating child processes or running executables is not possible.
 However, web workers can be created through the [Worker](https://developer.mozilla.org/en-US/docs/Web/API/Worker) API.
-This is used for running language servers as described in the [[vs.1.7.#language-server-protocol-in-web-extensions]] section.
+This is used for running language servers as described in the [language-server-protocol-in-web-extensions](#language-server-protocol-in-web-extensions) section.
 * As with regular extensions, the extension's `activate/deactivate` functions need to be exported via the pattern `exports.activate = ...`.

 ## Develop a web extension